rohans0509/data-versioning/README.md

 In this tutorial, we will cover data versioning techniques using the cheese app dataset.
 Everything will be run inside containers using Docker.

 ## Prerequisites
-* Have tha latest Docker installed
+* Have the latest Docker installed

 ## Make sure we do not have any running containers and clear up an unused images
 * Run `docker container ls`